Mohammed Deif: Public image

 Deif, the nom de guerre that Mohammed al-Masri took, means 'guest' in Arabic.
 This was said to refer to Deif staying in a different house each night as a precaution against Israeli attacks.
 Another explanation said that the name comes from a theatre role he played in his earlier years.
 He was also known by his kunya Abu Khaled.

 Prior to the Gaza war, only two photos of Deif's face were known to publicly exist, with the most recent one having been taken in the year 2000.
 He never appeared in public, and he rarely gave recorded audio addresses.
 His whereabouts were often unknown, but it was speculated that he had stayed in the underground tunnel networks in Gaza.
 In January 2024, the IDF released a photo of Deif holding a cup of juice in one hand and a stack of U.S. dollars in the other hand.
 The photo was found in a computer that Israel seized from Hamas.

 In spite of his elusiveness, he was popular amongst Palestinians for his hardline stance against Israel, to the point of being a 'folk hero' for having survived many assassination attempts; he was nicknamed 'the mastermind' by Palestinians.
 As a sign of his popularity, his name was featured in protest slogans such as: "Put the sword before the sword, we are the men of Mohammed Deif."
 His position as a military leader rather than a political one also shielded him from criticism of the Hamas administration of the Gaza Strip.

 After acknowledging his death, Hamas began using photos of Deif at ceremonies for the release of the hostages to the custody of the Red Cross as part of the January 2025 Gaza war ceasefire agreement.

 Personal life

 Deif married Widad Asfoura in 2007.
 Widad, their infant son Ali, and their three-year-old daughter Sarah were killed in the 2014 assassination attempt.
 They had two other children: Omar, who was injured, and Hala, who was missing for more than two days.
 Deif had two other sons, Bahaa and Khaled.

 Deif's mother died in 2011, and his father in 2022.

-His family came to the Gaza Strip from further away than most members of Hamas; before 1948 his family lived in al-Qubayba in Central Palestine.
+His family came to the Gaza Strip from further away than most members of Hamas; before 1948 his family lived in al-Qubayba (near modern day Lachish, Israel).